 In addition to commuting sentences for marijuana offenders, Pritzker would also create new jobs and license minorities to operate marijuana dispensaries in the state, adding that it was a good way to reinvest in communities ruined by the war on drugs.

 Pritzker said that legalizing marijuana in Illinois could generate between $350 million and $700 million in taxes per year.
 His opponent and the incumbent Republican governor Bruce Rauner has said that he is opposed to legalizing recreational marijuana.

 Rauner says that legalizing marijuana would be a mistake and that the states doing so are conducting mass experiments.
 "I do not support legalizing marijuana.
 I think that's a mistake.
 You know there's a massive, human experiment going on in Colorado, and California, other places," he said.
 Both California and Colorado have legalized marijuana.

 Rauner has supported some medical marijuana initiatives and signed the pot for pills bill, which allows patients with opioid prescriptions to be prescribed medical marijuana as an alternative to opioids.
 "Medical cannabis creates an opportunity to treat pain in a less intrusive, less obstructive way than opioids," said the governor.

 The governor did, however, veto a bill that would add PTSD to the list of qualifying conditions for medical marijuana in 2015.
 A judge forced the state to add PTSD to the list a year later.
-Marijuana is effective in treating vets with PTSD and has been sanctioned by the American Legion.

 Dan Linn from the Illinois chapter of the National Organization for the Reform of Marijuana Laws (NORML) hopes that Pritzker's views on legalizing marijuana will prompt more people to vote on Nov.
 6, especially young folks.